chinnasuryaprasad1612/INFO-6205_Project/README.md

 # Monte Carlo Tree Search for Tic-Tac-Toe

-This project implements a Monte Carlo Tree Search (MCTS) based AI to play the classic game of **Tic-Tac-Toe**.
-It includes a full simulation environment, a customizable number of iterations, and performance tracking through metrics.
+This project implements a Monte Carlo Tree Search (MCTS) based AI to play the classic game of **Tic-Tac-Toe** and of **Dots and Boxes**.It includes a full simulation environment, a customizable number of iterations, and performance tracking through metrics.

 ---

 ## 🎯 Objective

-To simulate intelligent decision-making using MCTS in the game of Tic-Tac-Toe and evaluate its performance against itself and random strategies under varying simulation counts.
+To simulate intelligent decision-making using MCTS in the game of Tic-Tac-Toe and Dots and Boxes and evaluate its performance against itself and random strategies under varying simulation counts.

 ---
 ## 🧾 Game Rules

+### Tic-Tac-Toe
 - The game is played on a **3×3** board.
 - There are **two players**, traditionally `X` and `O`.
 - **X always goes first.**